This Tokyo district's biggest claim to fame is that Japanese animation production was born here.

 Start your Nerima journey at Chuo Street just outside Nerima station, a pedestrian street that serves as the main food area near the station.
 A walk through here and its surrounding backstreets takes you to a number of other dining and drinking destinations.
 There are all your favorites: izakaya, yakitori and yakiniku, sushi, noodles and a family-owned tonkatsu (fried pork cutlet) shop, to name a few.

 If you blink, you’ll miss the nearby fun-sized standing bar Chu-hai Stand Renya from a local business owner who is friendly and also speaks a bit of English.
-Order the smooth-tasting and highly recommended oolong-chu, which is made by soaking imported Taiwanese tea leaves in shochu (equivalent of Japanese vodka.)
+Order the smooth-tasting and highly recommended oolong-chu, which is made by soaking imported Taiwanese tea leaves in shochu (the equivalent of Japanese vodka.)

 Just down the street from that is an English Jazz Bar (Cafe 52), a place that mixes melody with language exchange and bilingual nightlife.
 This is a surefire way to meet some locals who want to speak in English while sharing a drink or two.